filecoin-project/specs/mining.md

     	if !pubk.VerifySignature(ticket, parTicket) {
         	return "Ticket was not a valid signature over the parent ticket" }
-        // in case this block was mined atop null blocks parTicket = ticket
+        // in case mining this block generated multiple tickets parTicket = ticket
     }